Skip to main content

 Dr. Nguyen says in some cases, sinus infections can also lead to:

 A number of sinusitis symptoms are similar to the symptoms of COVID-19.
-If you’re unsure whether you have sinusitis vs COVID-19, it’s a good idea to take a COVID test.
+If someone is unsure whether they have sinusitis or COVID-19, it may be a good idea for them to take a COVID-19 test

 Types of sinusitis